Average Settlement For Hit-And-Run Car Accidents

 • Diminished quality of life

-A wrongful death case often has a different statute of limitations than personal injury cases in which the dates of accidents are starting points, and the date of death is instead when the limitations period begins.
-An experienced accident attorney can negotiate with an insurance company for a suitable wrongful death settlement.
+A wrongful death case often has a different statute of limitations than personal injury cases, in which the dates of accidents are starting points, and the date of death is instead when the limitations period begins.
+An experienced accident attorney can help determine the applicable deadline for such cases and assist in negotiating with an insurance company for a suitable wrongful death settlement.

 Other Damages Juries Can Award

-While compensatory damages are usually the only hope people have, certain hit-and-run cases can result in a punitive damages award.
-Punitive damages are much rarer, and they are awarded more to punish wrongdoers than to reward victims.
+While compensatory damages are the most common form of recovery in personal injury cases, certain hit-and-run cases can result in a punitive damages award.
+Punitive damages are awarded in rare cases, and they are intended to punish wrongdoers rather than to compensate victims.

-A punitive damage award can be on top of a settlement as an additional sum for a person, and this award becomes more likely when a hit-and-run offender committed other forms of misconduct for which a judge will want to send a message.
+A punitive damage award can be part of a successful trial verdict, serving as an additional sum for a person.
+This award becomes more likely when a hit-and-run offender commits other forms of misconduct for which a judge will want to send a message.
 A punitive damage award intends to warn others about conduct that courts will not accept.

 The police departments that handle hit-and-run cases usually invest significant resources in trying to catch the people responsible for the accidents.
 The unfortunate truth remains that there are some drivers who simply avoid capture and thus leave victims with no means by which to hold them accountable.

-People can still have options to recover compensation even when police cannot find a hit-and-run driver.
+People can still have options to pursue compensation even when police cannot find a hit-and-run driver.
 Insurance companies can play major roles.

-Your UM coverage will usually be dictated by your policy limits, but you can be entitled to awards to cover your medical bills, lost wages, and other damages.
-Make sure you have an accident lawyer handling your UM claim so that you do not have to deal with the insurance company yourself.
+Your UM coverage is determined by your policy limits.
+Depending on your situation, you may be able to pursue compensation for medical bills, lost wages, and other damages.
+Consider hiring an accident lawyer who can handle your UM claim and communicate with the insurance company on your behalf.

 • Navigating the claims process